-The message is strong and because of her flaws.
-She shines as a beacon of unconditional forgiveness, despite throughout: the line between obsession and addiction is never clear. these characters embody strength and vibrancy.
-In fact, addiction makes them relatable.
+The message is strong and because of her flaws, she shines as a beacon of unconditional forgiveness, despite throughout.
+The line between obsession and addiction is never clear.
+In fact, these characters embody strength and vibrancy.
+It is true: addiction makes them relatable.

 Nick Taylor is the author of the historical novels The Disagreement (Simon & Schuster, 2008) and Father Junípero's Confessor (Heyday, 2013) and The Setup Man, (Doubleday, 2014.)